JanevaD/eegdepressiondetection/README.md

 ```
 depressiondetection.py
 ```
 In ```.edf``` file you can find examples of eeg signals in .edf format.
-Test the system as shown in the video
+Test the system as shown in the video.